 -o outfile Where to write the result.
-If the source program is named foo.fut, this defaults of the fast successful compiler step will be printed to standard e.
+If the source program is named foo.fut, this defaults

 --safe Ignore unsafe in program and perform safety checks unconditionally. --server Generate a server-mode executable that reads commands from stdin.

 Enable debugging output.
 If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.